 Data from exome sequencing are generated in BAM format.
 Data from RNA-Seq are generated in FASTQ format.
 NGS files are saved on an external drive and provided by the core to investigators.
 Other results will be provided as Excel or pdf files or other readily accessible formats and sent via e-mail to investigators with source files available on request.

-The Applied Biosystems 3130xl Genetic Analyzer (Fig. 4) is a 16-capillary electrophoresis instrument for Sanger sequencing with read lengths up to 900 bps.
-This system is useful for a wide variety of sequencing applications: SNP validation, SNP screening, mutational profiling, cell line authentication with the AmpFLSTR Identifiler Plus PCR Kit, etc.
+The SeqStudio is a 4 capillary electrophoresis instrument for standard sequencing with read lengths up to 900 bp.
+This system is useful for a wide variety of sequencing applications: SNP and STRP screening, mutation detection, etc.

 Misidentification and cross-contamination of cell lines is a recurrent problem in life sciences research.
 In response, various scientific journals and funding agencies are enforcing strict usage of well-identified cell lines for research purposes and that cell line authentication must be performed prior to grant approval and/or publication.
 We offer comprehensive Human Cell Line Authentication Services using Short Tandem Repeat Profiling (STR) technology with AmpFLSTR Identifiler Plus PCR Kit (Life Technologies).
 This kit uses 16 markers in the human genome (D8S1179, D21S11, D7S820, CSF1PO, D3S1358, TH01, D13S317, D16S539, D2S1338, D19S433, vWA, TPOX, D18S51, Amelogenin, D5S818, and FGA) to ensure the correct identity of your cells, avoiding the risk of misidentified or contaminated cell lines in your research.

-The Applied Biosystems™ QuantStudio™ 7 Flex Real-Time PCR System (Fig. 6) delivers the proven reliability, sensitivity, and accuracy of the data in a new industrial design.
+The Applied Biosystems™ QuantStudio™ 7 Flex Real-Time PCR System (Fig. 5) delivers the proven reliability, sensitivity, and accuracy of the data in a new industrial design.
 The QuantStudio 7 Flex System has been optimized to enable the broadest range of quantitative PCR applications, with additional dyes, formats, and automation options.
-This systems allows researchers to use TaqMan Array cards, running up to 384 simultaneous real-time PCR reactions by simply loading the card with your sample and centrifuging, producing consistent results with less pipetting error.

 This system is very sensitive: the luminescence channel is separated and positioned directly above the sample well, maximizing light capture for the best possible sensitivity.
-The Modulus™ Microplate Luminometer (Fig. 7) is between 10 and 1000 times more sensitive than other luminometers, simultaneously measuring samples of varying brightness.
-It is also designed to reduce crosstalk to achieve this extra-large reading range.
+The Modulus™ Microplate Luminometer (Fig. 6) is between 10 and 1000 times more sensitive than other luminometers, simultaneously measuring samples of varying brightness.

 The COBRE Genomics, Biostatistics, and Bioinformatics Core at the Tulane Center for Aging, Tulane School of Medicine is supported by NIH: NIGSM COBRE grant No. P20GM103629 to Dr. S. Michal Jazwinski.